-Addiction does not exist in a vacuum; it is not confined to only the person using drugs or alcohol.
-It has a much broader reach, impacting everyone around the person as well, whether they realize it or not.
-While addiction treatment is essential for those with a substance use disorder, it is also beneficial for the whole family.
-Everyone is affected and everyone needs help healing and supporting a lifestyle of recovery.
+Addiction is not a solitary experience.
+It exists in a social context and interacts with many other aspects of a person’s life.
+Substance use doesn’t just impact the person who’s using drugs or alcohol.
+It has a much wider reach, impacting everyone around the person, whether they realize it or not.
+While addiction treatment is important for those with a substance use disorder, it also benefits the whole family.

 Entering addiction treatment at Crossroads can turn things around.
-The needs of the entire family are addressed.
-Family and friends can participate in an educational series that helps them to better understand addiction, recovery, and their role.
+The needs of the entire family need to be understood.
+Family and friends can participate in an educational series that helps them better understand addiction, recovery, and their role.
 Family members can also become actively involved in their loved one’s treatment through family sessions and groups.

 In addition to receiving addiction and mental health treatment, our clients become better parents, spouses, and friends.